RicoloveFeng/RicoloveFeng/README.md

 ### Hi there 👋

+I'm working on TIC, i.e. The Internation Circus. 🤡

+The following list is my active contact way, but not all account called `RicoloveFeng`.
+You may ask me if you wonder the specific number/account.

+* Blocked
+  * QQ
+* Active
+  * Github
+  * Wechat, Discord
+  * Outlook, Gmail
+  * Twitter, Weibo, Mastodon
+  * MCBBS
+  * Douyin, Bilibili
+  * Zhihu
+* Seldom active
+  * Steam, Telegram, Tieba

 <!--
 **RicoloveFeng/RicoloveFeng** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.